 5> indicate the release of the DRB and the eps-BearerIdentity of the released DRB to upper layers immediately.

+2> if the UE is a NB-IoT UE connected to 5GC:

+3> if the DRB was configured with pdu-session and new DRB is not added with same pdu-Session in drb-ToAddModList:

+4> indicate the release of the DRB and the pdu-Session of the released DRB to upper layers immediately;

 NOTE 1: The UE does not consider the message as erroneous if the drb-ToReleaseList includes any drb-Identity value that is not part of the current UE configuration.

 NOTE 2: The association of eps-BearerIdentity to an NR PDCP configuration as defined in TS 38.331 [82] can be included in the same message that releases an DRB associated to the same eps-BearerIdentity.